*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Make sure you keep the plants well-watered at the same time.
 Potato grow bags are naturally self-draining so your plants won’t have to deal with wet feet.

 Continue to add more soil as the stems grow ever upward.
-You can start to roll up the sides of the bag as you do this in order to contain the soil.
+You can start to roll up the sides of the bag as you do this in order to contain the soil

 Keep Adding Soil Until You Reach The Top Of The Bag

 Over the next few weeks, continue to add more soil into the bag, covering around half the stem each time.
 You can stop once you reach the top of the bag.
+You can add a layer of mulch on top of the soil to help conserve moisture.

 If you do this, you should end up with new tubers growing not only at the bottom of the bag but also right throughout the entire contents of the bag.